smujjiga/pymm/README.md

 ## Acknowledgement
 This python wrapper is motivated by https://github.com/AnthonyMRios/pymetamap.
-I decide to write a new one as pymetamap does not support extraction of candidate concepts as it parses the MMI output.
-Pymm parses XML output which I felt is more richer then MMI.
+Pymetamap parses the MMI output where as Pymm parses XML output.
+I decided to code Pymm targeting extraction of concept on huge corpus.
+I have used Pymm to extract candidate and mapping concepts on 10 Million sentence.